aoko-neo/alx-low_level_programming/0x01-variables_if_else_while/README.md

-Determine a positive and a negative value
+Determine positive and negative values